Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Experiments

 \para{Efficiency of Focused Sampling} \textit{Focused sampling} uses the \textit{predictive variance} to strategically choose perturbations that will reduce uncertainty in order to be labeled by the black box (section \ref{sec:method:perttogo}).
 Here, we will evaluate the efficiency of the focused sampling procedure.
-First, we assess whether focused sampling produces reliable explanations (as measured by error uncertainty $(P(\epsilon=0)$)) more efficiently than random sampling.
-To this end, we experiment with \unclime on Imagenet data to carry out this analysis.
+First, we assess whether focused sampling converges (as measured by error uncertainty $(P(\epsilon=0)$)) more efficiently than random sampling.
+To this end, we experiment with \unclime on Imagenet data for the ``French bulldog'' class to carry out this analysis.
 This setting replicates scenarios where LIME is applied to a computationally expensive black box model, making it highly desirable to limit the number of perturbations to reduce total running time.
 We run each sampling strategy for 2,000 perturbations and plot the number of model queries versus error uncertainty.
+During focused sampling, we set the batch size $B$ to $50$.
 The results in Figure~\ref{fig:uncertainty_sampling} show that focused sampling results in faster convergence to reliable and high quality explanations; focused sampling stabilizes within a couple hundred model queries while random sampling takes over 1,000.
 Note, as the inefficiency of querying the black box model increases, the advantages of focused sampling decreasing total running time of the explanations will only become more pronounced.
 These results clearly demonstrate that focused sampling can significantly speed up the process of generating high quality local explanations.

-We also benchmark the efficiency of \unclime and \uncshap against \citet{guo18BayesExplainers}, a related Bayesian explanation method that uses a Bayesian non parametric mixture regression and MCMC for parameter inference.
-Fixing their mixture regression to a single component results in a similar model to ours and thus is a useful point of comparison.
-To explain a single instance on ImageNet using VGG16, their approach takes $139.2$ seconds, while \unclime and \uncshap take $20.3$ seconds and $21.1$ seconds respectively, under the same conditions, demonstrating that the closed form solution is very efficient.
 Additionally, in Appendix \ref{app:results}, we also check if focused sampling causes any bias (due to sampling based on uncertainty estimates) that results in convergence to a different/wrong explanation, however our results clearly indicate that this is not the case.

+\para{Stability of BayesLIME \& BayesSHAP} Recall that LIME \& SHAP are not stable: small changes to instances can produce substantially different explanations.
+We consider whether BayesLIME \& BayesSHAP produce more stable explanations than their LIME \& SHAP counterparts.
+To perform this analysis, we use the local Lipschitz metric for explanation stability~\cite{AlvarezMelis2018OnTR}: